jayronsoares/jayronsoares.github.io/README.md

 ## Portfolio
-Data engineer with 12+ years of experience interpreting and analyzing data in order to drive successful business solutions.
-Hands-on experience in data modeling, database performance tuning, and ETL/ELT pipeline development, mainly using SQL and Python languages.
-Good understanding of business operations, and practical problem-solving skills aiming at continuous business improvement.
+Experienced data engineer with 12+ years of expertise in analyzing and interpreting data to deliver effective business solutions.
+Proficient in data modeling, database performance tuning, and developing ETL/ELT pipelines using SQL and Python with a strong emphasis on functional programming.
+Good understanding of business operations and skilled in practical problem-solving, driving continuous improvement.

 <br>
 ### My blog posts<br>